Monopond/fax-api-client-python/README.md

 # Document Ref of the document you want to see.
 faxDocumentPreviewRequest.documentRef='txtRef'
+faxDocumentPreviewRequest.ditheringTechnique='fine'
+faxDocumentPreviewRequest.resolution='normal'

 #Call the faxDocument preview method
 faxDocumentPreviewResponse = client.faxDocumentPreview(faxDocumentPreviewRequest)

 ```
+Note that Document ref should be previously saved.
+Either by SaveFaxDocumentRequest or by adding a document ref in SendFax.

 ####Sending FaxDocumentPreview with doc merge fields